Automation & AI in Telecommunications

 Telecommunications service providers are under increasing industry pressure, influenced by consumer expectations, operational complexities, and the looming transformation that 5G technology represents.
 These pressures are highlighting the need for telecommunications companies to increase operational efficiency and improve digital experiences.
 Adopting artificial intelligence (AI) and automation can ease these pressures.

-Inefficient operations leads to slow customer communication and perceived neglect of consumers needs and desires.
+Inefficient operations lead to slow customer communication and perceived neglect of consumers' needs and desires.
 An ineffective user experience can make that perception even worse, leading a customer to abandon a company or service in favour of one that offers a more palatable experience.